-

 Modern European History AP

-Read The Guillotine and the Cross by Warren Carroll.
-During the first week of school, you will take an essay-test worth a substantial part of your first quarter grade.
-The test will ask you to demonstrate a knowledge of the book’s major themes, by answering with sufficient detail.
+Optional Summer Assignment: read The Guillotine and the Cross by Warren Carroll.
+During the first week of school, we’ll set up a time to take an essay-test, asking you to demonstrate a knowledge of the book’s major themes, by answering with sufficient detail.
+This assignment will earn you extra credit for your first quarter grade.

 You will need to purchase the book through Sophia Institute Press: